Game of Life: Twists and Turns

 Perhaps you’ll invent a board game that someone will write about on Boardgame Beast and score $900,000, or get into a ski accident and lose 300 Life Points.

 Game of Life: Twists and Turns.
 Click to buy from Amazon!Click to buy Game of Life: Twists and Turns from Amazon!What are Life Points?
 Life Points are the other aspect that matters in this game besides money.
 You get them from drawing cards, getting married, having kids, and so on.
-The ones on cards you’ll enter into the LIFEPod yourself; events like getting married will be kept track of automatically.

 You may never get the chance to upgrade your skateboard to an actual car or live in a house in Game of Life: Twists and Turns.
 Whereas in the original game you were forced to stop and do these things, acquiring a car or home will only come from luck of the spin.